Lynch08/Pands-Project2021/README.md

 - Seaborn:
 Seaborn is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.

-### Bulding and Running analysis.py
+### Building and Running analysis.py
 I went through many iterations of code before I came to my final draft.
 I first began with wildly long ways of producing histograms for each individual histograph and plots with duplicate code all over my program.
 This became not only confusing for myself to read, even with comments, it became frustrating to run and test.
-In the end, I tried to make the program as user friendly and as flexible as possible.
+In the end, I tried to make the code as readable and the program as user friendly and as flexible as possible.
 To run the code you will need a tool to run a python program(Python Version 3.0 or above).
 It was built and tested on Visual Studio Code, but can be run on other tools such as Idle or Cmdr.

 Once you run the program it will automatically output a text file to the folder you ran the code from called [summary.txt](https://github.com/Lynch08/Pands-Project2021/blob/main/summary.txt).
 This includes